Abandonment of a Pipeline

 - Reclamation monitoring: This type of monitoring is needed when a pipeline or segments of it are removed.
 Companies must safely remove any potential contaminants.
 The CER requires companies to monitor and report on the status of reclamation activities until we are satisfied that the area is reclaimed.

 - Abandoned pipeline monitoring: The CER continues to regulate pipelines abandoned in place, and we require companies to monitor and report on them.
-Companies are expected to respond to any concerns raised by Indigenous peoples, landowners, or the public about issues such as drainage and land subsidence.
+Companies are expected to respond to any concerns raised by Indigenous Peoples, landowners, or the public about issues such as drainage and land subsidence.

 Will you be notified about plans to abandon a pipeline?

 Yes.
-When the company files its abandonment application with the CER, the company must serve a notice on all owners of lands though which the pipeline passes, insofar as they can be determined, and publish a notice about the abandonment application in a newspaper or publication circulated in the area where the land is located.
+When the company files its abandonment application with the CER, the company must serve a notice on all owners of lands through which the pipeline passes, insofar as they can be determined, and publish a notice about the abandonment application in a newspaper or publication circulated in the area where the land is located.
 The notice will include details about the abandonment and how you can oppose the application.

 What if you oppose the abandonment project?